LaylMH40/Project-1-Carousel-Theatre/assets/README/README.md

 ![screenshot of site in devtools displayed as a mobile viewport](screenshots/responsive-mobile-view.png "Responsive design")

 ### Highlights of the User Experience
-- The form 'Book Now!' button sends you to a Thank you page.
-This is good UX because it means the user doesn't have to press the 'go-back' button.
+- The form 'Book Now!' button should send you to a Thank you page but to be able to submit my form it goes to the code institute page.
+If this page could be the form submission page this is good UX because it means the user doesn't have to press the 'go-back' button.
+I am not sure how to do this but its an idea that I had.
 - The consistent styles across the pages of the site ensure a consistently good user experience.

 ### Acknowledgments